 The reality is the population isn’t getting any younger and cannabis sentiment is likely to continue tipping toward legalization support in the future.

-With the recent vaping crisis in the news cycle, many people are advocating for legalization to help fight against the black market where unsafe products are most likely to come from.
-Politicians, lawmakers, and federal government officials are echoing that line of thinking in public appearances.
+Black market sales are a threat to public safety.
+When the vaping crisis happened, many people began advocating for legalization to help fight against the black market where unsafe products are most likely to come from.
+Politicians, lawmakers, and federal government officials echoed that line of thinking in public appearances.

-During a recent hearing before the Senate Health, Education, Labor and Pensions Committee, the Principal Deputy Director of the Centers for Disease Control and Prevention (CDC), Anne Schuchat, told committee members that since cannabis is a federally controlled substance, there have been “some challenges with shipment of specimens [for testing] because of the scheduling of drugs.”
-She went on to state that these challenges are delaying the CDC from providing a federal response to the vaping crisis.
+Since cannabis is still illegal at the federal level, scientific studies and testing are severely limited.
+During a November 2019 hearing before the Senate Health, Education, Labor and Pensions Committee, the Principal Deputy Director of the Centers for Disease Control and Prevention (CDC), Anne Schuchat, told committee members that since cannabis is a federally controlled substance, there have been “some challenges with shipment of specimens [for testing] because of the scheduling of drugs.”

 Of course, there is no way of knowing what that “policy reckoning” will be, but it’s clear that a policy reckoning is long overdue.
-The cannabis industry and 66% of Americans are hoping it’s a reckoning that brings about federal legalization.
+The cannabis industry and 67% of Americans are hoping it’s a reckoning that brings about federal legalization to help solve some of the country’s problems related to the economy, social inequity, and public safety.